will-hossack/Python/docsrc/wavelength.rst

 .. autofunction:: optics.wavelength.getDefaultWavelength

-which is automatically called in stareted up with the result being places in globar variable.
+which is automatically called on start up with the result being places in globar variable.

-- optics.wavelength.Default
+- **optics.wavelength.Default**

 The package default can be changed with a call to